Boris-Barboris/AtmosphereAutopilot/README.md

 Speed control - throttle automation to maintain speed setpoint.
 Handeled by "Prograde thrust controller".

 ## Cruise Flight controller
 Cruise Flight (CF) is high-level autopilot, designet for travel automation.
 Just like MD, CF is inherently-linear, so only relatively small angles of attack are allowed.
-All AoA moderations are forcefully turned on during it's work.
+All AoA moderations are forcefully turned on during it's operation.

 CF uses "Director controller" for controlling velocity vector and "Prograde thrust controller" for throttle automation.
 Functions: